 Most cases are caused by nephritogenic strains of group A β-hemolytic streptococci, most notably type 12 (which causes pharyngitis) and type 49 (which causes impetigo); an estimated 5 to 10% of patients with streptococcal pharyngitis and about 25% of those with impetigo develop PIGN.
 A latency period of 6 to 21 days between infection and GN onset is typical, but latency may extend up to 6 wk.

-Less common pathogens are nonstreptococcal bacteria, viruses, parasites, rickettsiae, and fungi (see see Causes of Glomerulonephritis).
+Less common pathogens are nonstreptococcal bacteria, viruses, parasites, rickettsiae, and fungi (see Table 2: Causes of Glomerulonephritis).
 Bacterial endocarditis and ventriculoatrial shunt infections are additional important conditions in which PIGN develops; ventriculoperitoneal shunts are more resistant to infection.

 The mechanism is unknown, but microbial antigens are thought to bind to the glomerular basement membrane and activate primarily the alternate complement pathway both directly and via interaction with circulating antibodies, causing glomerular damage, which may be focal or diffuse.
 Alternatively, circulating immune complexes could precipitate on the glomerular basement membrane.